BVISAIL

 • Pepperpot – Pepperpot is a stewed meat dish.
 Strongly seasoned, including hot peppers.
 Beef, pork, as well as mutton are the meat most often used.

-• Ducana – Sweet potato dumplings or pudding.
-Sometimes pumpkin is included.
+• Ducana – Sweet potato dumplings or pudding; sometimes with pumpkin.
 Then placed into a banana leaf and boiled in water.

 • Saltfish – Salted and dried cod.